Milk, Nature's Best Drink

 Other Types of Milk Products

-I don’t drink milk or eat ice cream because I have asthma and it causes more mucous.
+I don’t drink milk or eat ice cream because I have asthma and it causes more lung congestion.
 Many people are also lactose intolerant or have a milk allergy, so they must look for other options.
 Fortunately there are several other good choices.

 Organic Soy milk contains 105 calories in one cup.
 It only has 2% saturated fat and it has 30% calcium, 9% vitamin A, 6% iron with 9g of sugar.
 This is clearly a healthier choice, used by many vegetarians or those that can’t tolerate cow’s milk.

-A rare product is nuts, coconut milk, raw A( liquid expressed from grated meat and water).
+Coconut milk is becoming very popular.
+It is a raw a (liquid expressed from grated meat and water).
 The calories for 1 cup are 552 so obviously this wouldn’t be ideal for weight loss.
 It has 254% saturated fat, dietary fiber 21%, calcium 4%, vitamin C 11% and iron 22%.
 It is a nutrient dense food containing omega 3 fats, protein and fiber.
-When you cook with coconut milk the chemical composition of the oils don’t change so it doesn’t lose its nutritional benefits like some oils.
+When you cook with coconut milk the chemical composition of the oils don’t change, so it doesn’t lose its nutritional benefits like some oils.
 Since the calories are so high, you might want to take a tbsp. a day to enjoy the benefits of omega 3 fats.

 Children Need Milk